 Have everyone thinking you spent a long time peeling, boiling, mashing and mixing potatoes, when really didn’t!
 Learn how to make instant potatoes taste better: rich, creamy and full of flavor.

-Did you grow up eating real mashed potatoes or instant?
+Did you grow up eating from scratch mashed potatoes or instant?
 My mom made us real, homemade mashed potatoes 99% of the time.
 They were amazing!
-But here’s the weird thing…every now and then I would have a taste of instant potatoes and I thought they were so good.
+But here’s the weird thing…every now and then I would have a taste of instant potatoes and I thought the flavor and texture were so good.
 Just because they were different.

-So whether you grew up on instant potatoes or real potatoes, we hope you give these jazzed up instant potatoes a try.
-You’ll be surprised at how good they are!
+So whether you grew up on instant potatoes or real Idaho potatoes, we hope you give these jazzed up instant potatoes a try.
+They are a great convenience food.
+You’ll be surprised at how good instant spuds are!

 The short answer is no. Real whole potatoes are the best option.
 But if you’re comparing instant potatoes to fried potatoes or fast food potatoes, then they are definitely healthier than that.